TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 * Talk about how single and double quotes are interchangeable.
 * Multiplying strings.
 * Order of Operations is the same as what students have learned in math class.
 * Discuss why it might be helpful to have an interactive console.
-How is it different than snap?

 ### Accommodation/differentiation